 The joint UNBC/UBC program is a 2nd-year placement option which also requires you to apply as a transfer student to UNBC.
 If you miss the UNBC deadline, please contact UNBC and Engineering Student Services as soon as possible.
 If you are interested in this option, please review this information.
 For questions, please email firstname.lastname@example.org or call 604-827-3415.
 Note: students accepted into this option will be required to relocate to Prince George, BC for at least 2 years.

 While space in most Engineering programs is extremely limited, students who wish to appeal their second-year placement may do so using the Reconsideration of 2nd Year Placement Form.
-The form is only available July 1st to July 15th, late applications will not be accepted.
+The form is due July 17th midnight.

 Requests for reconsideration should include new and relevant information for the Faculty to consider, beyond what was provided in your original Second Year Placement form.
 You may only submit an appeal to be considered for one program.
 You will receive an email notifying you of the outcome of your request in late August.